amerikrainian/mt2-access/docs_src/src/combat.md

 Cards play by similar rules.
 When you summon a unit, you'll be asked to pick a spawn point on the floor.
 Slot 1 is always the frontmost (right in the enemies' faces), and the numbers count back from there, with the highest slot being whatever's furthest from the fray (cozy, well-defended, lovely view of the action).
 Same navigation, same Enter to commit.

 One thing to keep in mind: most monsters can only swing at things on their own floor, so don't waste your breath courting a target two floors up.
 The game will politely refuse, and your unit will sit there judging you.

+### Reading Spawn Points

+As you scroll through spawn points, you'll often hear something like *"spawn point 2, spear steward."* Do not panic on the spear steward's behalf; you are not about to overwrite them.
+The convention is that the named unit is whoever currently occupies that slot, and committing the spawn places your new arrival *in front of* them.
+That unit, and anyone ahead of them, will politely shuffle one step back to make room for the newcomer.
+Empty slots, having no current resident to name, simply announce themselves by number.

+A worked example.
+Suppose you already have two spear stewards on the floor, at points 1 and 2, and you're about to summon a fresh shield steward.
+Reading the line left-to-right (back to front, as established):

+- **Spawn at point 1** (currently a spear steward): the shield slips into the frontmost slot, both spears shuffle back a step.
+Line becomes spear -> spear -> shield.
+- **Spawn at point 2** (also a spear steward): the shield wedges in between; the rearward spear gets bumped one further back.
+Line becomes spear -> shield -> spear.
+- **Spawn at point 3** (empty, so no name announced): the shield settles into the back, and nobody has to move.
+Line becomes shield -> spear -> spear.

+Same unit, same floor, three entirely different roles in the choreography.
+Pick accordingly.